KarthikeyanreddyR/symbi/README.md

 8. Will there be a background check / verification for nannies?
 9. It will be great if the system has a way of verifying the qualifications?
 10. How will you vet the caregiver?
+    * *This is beyond the scope of the assignment*
         * *We do not have an FBI or State sponsored childcare background check.*
         * *Our v1 intention is for parents to use this tool to schedule existing nannies.*
 ##### Rating the Nannies
 1. Is there a way to rate the nannies?
 2. Allow Child to Give feedback about the nanny without Parent's consent: